Motorcycle Won’t Start but Battery Is Good: Troubleshooting Tips

 While that is a common cause for concern for all motorcyclists, sometimes the problem is not in the battery at all.

-This article will help you determine why your motorcycle may not be starting properly, given that your battery is still in working order.
+Before you resort to hotwiring your bike, let this article help you determine why your motorcycle may not be starting properly, given that your battery is still in working order.

 Making Sure Your Battery Is Working

 To determine that your motorcycle battery is not the reason why your motorcycle is not starting up, you need to first make sure that your battery is actually working.

 Some signs indicating that your battery is not functional are dimmed lights, faded volume from the horn, a ‘click’ noise when the key is turned, and the motorcycle dying down after starting up for a couple of seconds.